Numerical Computing Fundamentals

 Catastrophic cancellation occurs when subtracting two nearly equal floating-point numbers, causing a large loss of significant digits.

 Consider a=1.23456789012345a = 1.234567890123\mathbf{45} and b=1.23456789012300b = 1.234567890123\mathbf{00}.
 Both have 15 significant digits, but their difference ab=0.00000000000045a - b = 0.00000000000045 has only 2.
 The leading zeros merely indicate position and are not significant, so only the trailing 45 carries meaningful information.
-The 13 digits that were shared between aa and bb cancel out, leaving only the least reliable bits.
+Once these decimals are stored in double precision their trailing digits already carry rounding error, so the 13 digits shared between aa and bb cancel out, leaving only those rounding-error-laden low digits.

 Condition Number